Foreign relations of the Philippines

-and participant in the FAO, International Labour Organization (ILO), UNESCO and World Health Organization.
+and participant in the Food and Agriculture Organization (FAO), International Labour Organization (ILO), UNESCO, and the World Health Organization (WHO).
 Like most nations, the Philippines is a signatory of Interpol.
-The Philippines is a member of the Association of Southeast Asian Nations, East Asia Summit and Association of Caribbean States (as observer).
+The Philippines is a member of the Association of Southeast Asian Nations, East Asia Summit and Association of Caribbean States (as an observer).
 It was formerly a member of the now-defunct Latin Union and the SEATO.
 Declaring itself as independent of any major power block of nations, the Philippines is a member of the Non-Aligned Movement.

 Economically, the Philippines is a participant in the Asia-Pacific Economic Cooperation, Asian Development Bank, the Colombo Plan, Group of 24, G-20, G-77, the World Bank, Next Eleven and the World Trade Organization (WTO).

 Foreign policy

 Philippine foreign policy is based on the advancement of Filipino ideals and values, which include the advancement of democracy and advocacy for human rights worldwide.

 The Philippines actively engages with regional neighbors in Southeast Asia through the Association of Southeast Asian Nations (as a founding member) with the intention of strengthening regional harmony, stability, and prosperity.
 It has been a supporter of East Timor since the latter's independence and has expanded trade links with its traditional allies Indonesia, Malaysia, Singapore, and Thailand.
 Relations with Vietnam and Cambodia have thawed in the 1990s after their entry into the ASEAN.

 The Republic of the Philippines considers itself a staunch ally of the United States and has supported many points of American foreign policy.
-This is evident in the Philippines' participation in the Iraq War and the War on Terror.
+This is evident in the Philippines' participation in the Iraq War and the war on terror.
 Speaking to this support, U.S. President George W. Bush praised the Philippines as a bastion of democracy in the East and called the Philippines America's oldest ally in Asia.
 President Bush's speech on October 18, 2003, was only the second U.S. presidential address to the Philippine Congress; U.S. President Dwight D. Eisenhower delivered the first.

 With a robust relationship to the United States, the administration of former President Gloria Macapagal Arroyo sought to establish closer ties to its earlier colonizer, Spain.
 This was inspired by the attendance of King Juan Carlos and Queen Sofía at the June 12, 1998 celebration honoring the centennial of the Philippines' independence from Spain.
 President Macapagal-Arroyo made two official visits to Spain during her presidency.

 In recent years, the Philippines attaches great importance in its relations with China, and has established significant cooperation with the country.

 The Armed Forces of the Philippines has participated in various regional conflicts, including the Korean War and the Vietnam War.
 Recently, the Philippines sent peacekeeping forces to Iraq, in addition to civilian doctors, nurses and police.
 The Filipino mission was later recalled as collateral for the release of a Filipino hostage.
-As part of a UN Peacekeeping Operation, Philippine Army General Jaime de los Santos became the first commander of troops responsible for maintaining order in East Timor.
+As part of a UN peacekeeping operation, Philippine Army General Jaime de los Santos became the first commander of troops responsible for maintaining order in East Timor.